 Damages in a personal injury claim are established through various means, depending on the type of personal injury that has occurred.
 For example, in cases involving emotional distress, a mental health expert will examine the plaintiff.
 To fully establish damages in this particular situation, there will need to be evidence to prove how the plaintiff’s health and earning capacity have been affected in addition to expected medical expenses and the loss of wages they will cause.

-What to do After a Personal Injury
+What to do After a Personal Injury?

 The first thing you need to do is seek medical help as soon as possible.
 If you or someone you know has been in an accident or another incident, you should immediately see a doctor because some injuries are not always obvious on the outside and may not be visible right after the incident.
 Depending on where you live, your jurisdiction may also require you to seek medical attention within a certain timeframe to be able to file a claim.

-Once you have received the proper medical attention, you will need to contact an experienced personal injury attorney to assist you with your lawsuit.
+Once you have received the proper medical attention, you will need to contact an experienced personal injury lawyer to assist you with your lawsuit.
 At attorney can hear the details of your situation and tell you whether or not your claim is valid and if you should proceed.
 You also will not have to worry about paying out-of-pocket money when contacting one, because most will give you a free consultation, and if there is a valid case to work they only need to be paid if they are able to win your case.
 Next, you will participate in the investigation by keeping in contact with your attorney, following his or her exact instructions.
 Together, you will plan how to prove that your injuries were a direct result of someone else’s negligence or wrongdoing.
 You will also discuss what type of compensation you should receive–for doctor visits, medications, funeral expenses, lost wages, pain and suffering, etc.

 What Happens When a Lawsuit is Filed?